wiseman-timelord/CleanCode-Py/README.md

 11. **Looping Interface**: Facilitates cleaning operations with options to, re-detect new files and clean again, or exit.

 ### Output
-**Script Detection**: Scans the "./Scripts" folder for specific file types.
 **Display Options**: Lists detected scripts and offers an option to "Clean All Scripts".
 ```
 ==============================================================================